-The primary source for health plan results is Quality Compass® 2016 and is used with the permission of the National Committee for Quality Assurance ("NCQA").
+The primary source for health plan results is Quality Compass® 2017 and is used with the permission of the NCQA.
+Quality Compass® 2017 health plan results are produced from information submitted for calendar year 2016.
 Any analysis, interpretation, or conclusion based on these data is solely that of the authors, and NCQA specifically disclaims responsibility for any such analysis, interpretation, or conclusion.